Spirit of Surfing

 Cuming was a forum panel speaker at the Byron Bay Surf Festival in 2014, on the impact of surfing culture in the developing world including indigenous communities.
 The forum was facilitated by surfer Lauren Hill, representing the SoS principles related to the influences surfing has, both positive and negative, on existing cultures, and the potential for surfing to support and strengthen the connection people have to their land, local communities, and cultures.

-SoS is in the process of developing a website which provides information on the range of SoS and Surfers Code projects, as well as surf elders, well-known surfboard designers, shapers, professional, recreational and free surfers, artists, musicians and activists expressing what the 'spirit of surfing' means to them.
+SoS is in the process of developing a website that provides information on its range of projects, including the Surfers Code.
+The site will also feature surf elders, well-known surfboard designers, shapers, professional, recreational, and free surfers, as well as artists, musicians, and activists — all expressing what the ‘spirit of surfing’ means to them.